 If you like the rich color of cherry hardwoods, but want your floor to last much longer, then try the Brazilian Cherry.
 Grown in South America, this hardwood is much stronger than that its counterpart, so it won’t need to be replaced as often.

 The downside?
 This type of wooden flooring is hard for DIY-ers to install and often needs to be laid by a professional, which can add to the floor’s overall cost.

 Another thing that can increase the cost (and decrease eco-friendliness) is that this wood will have to be shipped from South America to China for manufacturing before being shipped to the US for sale.
 That’s a lot of travel, which can increase your carbon footprint and the overall cost.

 4. Strand Woven Bamboo

-If you love the rich, dark coffee color, then this “fantastic” is right up your alley.
-It evokes the timeless style of old Hollywood glamour, like Joan Crawford in Whatever Happened to Baby Jane, and will add value to your home for years to come.
+If you love a rich, dark coffee color, then this stunner is right up your alley.
+Espresso is another hit.
+It also doesn’t hurt that strand woven bamboo is 2-3X harder than oak flooring and is one of the few hardwoods that can be installed in kitchens.
+What we love about this specific floor: it evokes the timeless style of old Hollywood glamour, like Joan Crawford in Whatever Happened to Baby Jane,!

 5. European Walnut

 Source: Boa-Franc on Flickr

 The light chocolaty color of Walnut will provide a rich base for any design scheme, making your house feel warmer and homier.
 It’s also incredibly durable so that it can withstand a lifetime of home use.

 However, it is quite a bit more expensive than other hardwoods, and the cost of shipping from Europe only adds to the price.
 Another problem with shipping from Europe is that your beautiful floor will have to go via China for manufacturing, which only increases the environment’s damage.

 Source: Heritage Branch on Wikipedia